-The SDBIP forms and integral part of the Organizational Performance management system (to be developed) and cascade into the performance management contract of senior manager.
+The SDBIP forms and integral part of the Organizational Performance management system and cascade into the performance management contract of senior manager.
 This is subject to independent scrutiny by the Office of the Auditor-general and tabled at the Audit Committee.